 Devout Buddhists flock to local temples to make merit (practice good deeds) in honor of the Buddha.
 They make donations and take part in several rituals, including the setting free of birds and fish.

-As the mother of King Vajiralongkorn and the widow of former King Bhumibol, the birthday (12 August) of Queen Sirikit (Queen Mother) is celebrated with much fanfare in Thailand.
+The holiday will be from August 12 to 14 in 2022, including the weekend after the Friday birthday in 2022.
+As the mother of King Vajiralongkorn and the widow of former King Bhumibol, the birthday (12 August) of Queen Sirikit (the Queen Mother) is celebrated with much fanfare in Thailand.

 This day is also used to honor mothers throughout the country, which essentially means that the day is also the Thai version of Mother's Day.

-Another former king to have a public holiday in his memory is King Rama V. The day honors his life and accomplishments, as during his reign, he made changes that had a significant impact on the economy, workers' rights, and human rights in general.
+Chulalongkorn Day holiday will be from 22nd to 24th of October in 2022, as Chulalongkorn Day (23rd October) is a Sunday this year.
+Chulalongkorn a.k.a.
+King Rama V (r.
+1873–1910) is one former King of Thailand with a public holiday in his memory.
+The day honors his life and accomplishments, as during his reign, he made changes that had a significant impact on the economy, workers' rights, and human rights in general.